JamesFator/PhotoDrive-iOS/README.md

 Xcode Build Setting in order to get the app working with different devices.

+## What's New

+* Basic interface added.
+* Background sync implemented (Needs further testing)
+* Auto-Sync slider allows syncing as soon as the app is launched

 ## To Do

-* Add an interface.
-* Background refresh.
 * Customizable Google Drive folders to upload into.
 * Possibly add additional check to prevent overwriting and duplication.
 * See if there's a better way to cache what files were sent.